 Let’s look at your microbes.

-As mentioned above, an increased number and/or abnormal type of microbes are at the core of creating both SIBO and SIFO.
+As mentioned above, an increased number and/or abnormal type of microbes are at the core of both SIBO and SIFO.
 Your microbiome, the community of microbes in your gut, basically consists of three organisms:

 Each type is a fascinating study in itself.
-For our purposes, I want you to grasp that the overgrowth of any group can seriously upset the balance of your health.
+For our purposes, I want you to grasp that the overgrowth of any group can potentially upset the balance of your health.
 The different locations you may experience unpleasant symptoms like gas and bloat depend on where the inappropriate microbes are multiplying and fermenting your undigested food.
 More on that later.

 Clarifying SIBO & SIFO – The Nervous System